-Since our inception in 2015 as ARS Pharmaceuticals, Inc., we have devoted substantially all of our efforts and financial resources to organizing and staffing our company, business planning, raising capital, performing research and development activities, and providing general and administrative support for these operations.
+Since our inception in 2015 as ARS Pharmaceuticals, Inc., we have devoted substantially all of our efforts and financial resources to organizing and staffing our company, business planning, raising capital, performing research and development activities, pre-commercial activities, and providing general and administrative support for these operations.
 We do not have any products approved for sale and have not generated any product sales.
-We have funded our operations primarily with proceeds from the Merger, private placement of convertible preferred stock, licensing, supply and distribution arrangements with our commercialization partners, and bank debt.
-From inception to December 31, 2022, we have raised \$262.3 million in cash, cash equivalents and short-term investments, net of transaction costs, from the Merger, net proceeds of \$76.3 million from the issuance of convertible preferred and common stock, \$27.8 million from our collaboration, licensing, supply and distribution arrangements, and \$10.0 million from bank debt.
-As of December 31, 2022, we had cash, cash equivalents, and short-term investments of \$274.4 million.
+We have funded our operations primarily with proceeds from the Merger (as more fully described below), private placement of convertible preferred stock, licensing, supply and distribution arrangements with our commercialization partners, and bank debt.
+From inception to December 31, 2023, we have raised \$262.3 million in cash, cash equivalents and short-term investments, net of transaction costs, from the Merger; net proceeds of \$76.3 million from the issuance of convertible preferred and common stock; \$27.8 million from our collaboration, licensing, supply and distribution arrangements; and \$10.0 million from bank debt.
+As of December 31, 2023, we had cash, cash equivalents, and short-term investments of \$228.4 million.

 We have incurred net losses from operations since our inception.
-Our net loss was \$34.7 million for the year ended December 31, 2022 and as of December 31, 2022 we had an accumulated deficit of \$76.9 million.
+Our net losses were \$54.4 million and \$34.7 million for the years ended December 31, 2023 and 2022, respectively.
+As of December 31, 2023 we had an accumulated deficit of \$131.3 million.
 Our net losses may fluctuate significantly from quarter-to-quarter and year-to-year, depending on the timing of our clinical trials, our expenditures on other development activities, the cost for regulatory filings, expenses for pre-commercial activities to establish sales, marketing and distribution capabilities for our product candidates, and our ability to earn potential regulatory and commercial milestones under our collaboration arrangements.
-We expect our expenses and operating losses will increase substantially as our product candidate, neffy potentially is approved by the FDA and we commence commercialization efforts, any future product candidates advance through clinical trials, we expand our clinical, regulatory, quality, manufacturing and pre-commercial sales and marketing capabilities, and incur additional costs to operate as a public company following the completion of the Merger.
+We expect our expenses and operating losses will increase substantially as our product candidate, neffy potentially is approved by the FDA and we commence commercialization efforts, any future product candidates advance through clinical trials, and we expand our clinical, regulatory, quality, manufacturing and pre-commercial sales and marketing capabilities.
 If we obtain marketing approval for any of our product candidates, we will incur significant commercialization expenses for marketing, sales, manufacturing and distribution activities, and added expenditures to expand our operational, financial and management systems and increase personnel to support these operations.